hartwigmedical/hmftools/knowledgebase-importer/README.md

 The knowledgebase importer reads various knowledgebases and produces one consistent database holding:
  - Known Somatic SNV/Indel Hotspots
  - Known Somatic Fusions
- - Evidence for actionability (which treatment may be responsive or resistant based on somatic variants found?)
+ - Evidence for actionability (which variants may imply responsiveness or resistant to certain treatments?)

  The knowledgebase importer requires the full DOID definition (doid.owl) from  http://www.obofoundry.org/ontology/doid.html